Last Updated on November 27, 2023

 How to Unblock Netflix without VPN

 IS it possible?
+Can I really, learn how to change region on Netflix without VPN services.
 How can you hide your location without using something like this?
 Well first of all lets rule something out and that’s proxies.
 They haven’t worked with any major media site for some time now.
 So although you can still find them online for nothing for bypassing region locks they’re not much use.
 For something like Netflix the choice however is even more restricted as they have been spending considerable resources to block people trying to bypass their filters and restrictions.
 At this point in the Summer of 2020 the vast majority of the VPN services don’t even work with Netflix.

 I constantly check solutions and currently there’s only one service which has functioned reliably as a Netflix region changer and then only to switch to the US version.